ethereum/consensus-specs/specs/phase0/validator.md

 #### Withdrawal credentials

-The `withdrawal_credentials` field specifies how a validator's withdrawable balance may be withdrawn.
+The `withdrawal_credentials` field contrains how a validator's withdrawable balance may be withdrawn.
 The first byte of this 32-byte field is a withdrawal prefix which defines the semantics of the remaining 31 bytes.
 The following withdrawal prefixes are currently supported.

 ##### `BLS_WITHDRAWAL_PREFIX`